adventuregamestudio/ags-manual-source/EditorCharacter.md

 The properties panel shown will allow you to configure the initial properties of the character.
-The lighting bolt icon will switch to displaying the character's events, which may be mapped to functions within the game's Global Script.
+The lighting bolt icon will switch to displaying the character's events, which may be mapped to functions within the game's script.

+By default event functions are created into the Global Script.
+Starting with **AGS v3.6.2** you may decide where they are created yourself by selecting any available script module in ScriptModule property's dropdown list.
+That is also where the engine will look for these functions when running your game.
+Each Character may have its own selection.
+(Please note that when you change ScriptModule property any existing functions are not moved to the new script automatically, you have to cut and paste them yourself.)